bjartejensen/landing-page/README.md

 Angular greatly simplifies implementation of responsive design by use of:

-- Scss
+- SCSS
 - Directives
 - Dependency Injection

-These feature will help you build responsive design in a maintainable way.
+These three features will help you build responsive design in a controlled, maintainable and fun way.